httpie/cli/README.rst

 Responses are downloaded and printed in chunks, which allows for streaming and large file downloads without using too much RAM.
-However, when `colors and formatting`_ are applied, the whole response is buffered and only then processed at once.
+However, when `colors and formatting`_ is applied, the whole response is buffered and only then processed at once.